Selling a business set up as a C corporation can have some very painful tax consequences.

 Finally, simply deliver the completed form to an IRS office.

-Remember, the preceding advice is no substitute for talking to your CPA or attorney about your particular situation and whether changing your type of business corporation is right for you.
+Remember, the preceding information is no substitute for talking to your CPA or attorney about your particular situation and whether changing your type of business corporation is right for you.
 But in certain situations, converting your company’s tax status from a C corp to an S corp can save you a lot of money!